garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 5 Routing.md

     property var routeParameters: undefined
     ```

 1. Create a `RouteTask` object and use an ArcGIS Online username and password. _Note: in this exercise, we're naïvely hard-coding our username and password.
 Don't do that!
 It is too easy for someone to decompile your code.
-There are at least three better options: use an OAuth 2.0 user login, use an OAuth 2.0 app login (not supported in ArcGIS Runtime Quartz Beta 3, and presents a problem of its own since you shouldn't hard-code your client secret), or challenge the user for credentials.
+There are at least three better options: use an OAuth 2.0 user login, use an OAuth 2.0 app login, or challenge the user for credentials.
 For now, since the exercise is about routing and not security, just hard-code the username and password._ Also, load the `RouteTask`.
 Here is the code to add to ApplicationWindow:

     ```
     RouteTask {